 A Huge Dutch Pancake at the Famous Pancake Bakery

 Pancake Bakery was high on my list of places to eat in Amsterdam.
-I did not get a chance to try it out on my first visit to Amsterdam in 2015, so I made it a point to visit it in 2019.
-The Pancake Bakery has been opened since 1973 and has been serving sweet and savory pancakes to tourists and locals alike.
-It was a very delicious place!
+I did not get a chance to try it out on my first visit to Amsterdam in 2015, and I made it a point to visit it in 2019.
+The Pancake Bakery has been opened since 1973, and has been serving sweet and savory pancakes to tourists and locals alike.
+It was a very delicious place, and is on my rotation for Amsterdam restaurants.

 For restaurant information and location, please visit their website – The Pancake Bakery